The descriptions given here are brief--for more complete descriptions please visit the June Archive of The Alcohol Harm Reduction Blog.

 Women For Sobriety (WFS)

 WFS supports the goal of abstinence.
 WFS was founded by Jean Kirkpatrick in response to some things about AA which she felt were harmful to women.
 Kirkpatrick felt that most women who drink heavily suffer from low self esteem, and that this self esteem is damaged even further by AA's ego deflation strategies.
-HAMS feels that many drinkers both men and women suffer from low self esteem and that anyone can benefit from the WFS esteem building affirmations.
+HAMS feels that many drinkers both men and women suffer from low self esteem and that anyone can benefit from the WFS program.

 SOS (Save Our Selves)